-The turmeric plant and other hot spices play a crucial role in tropical diets since the preservation and digestion of food in warm climates would be difficult.
+The turmeric plant and other hot spices are crucial in tropical diets.
+Without them, food preservation and digestion would be difficult in warm climates.
 Good use of herbs proves popular wisdom once more.

-- PREMIUM USDA ORGANIC Turmeric POWDER (Curcumin Longa) – Our Gulten Free Organic Turmeric Root Powder is packed in a resealable kraft bag to maintain freshness!
+- PREMIUM USDA ORGANIC Turmeric POWDER (Curcumin Longa) – Our Gluten Free Organic Turmeric Root Powder is packed in a resealable kraft bag to maintain freshness!

 Turmeric is one of the essential ingredients of curry, a hot sauce that consists of turmeric, pepper, coriander, ginger, cloves, cardamom, cumin, and nutmeg.
 This blend makes an explosive mixture for unaccustomed stomachs.